okcoker/react-swipeable/docs/docs/api.md

 Please experiment with the [Feature Testing Console](examples/feature-test-console) to test `preventScrollOnSwipe`.

+You may also pass a function to this option which accepts `SwipeEventData` and returns a boolean.
+This could be useful if you only want to prevent scroll based on certain criteria.

 #### passive listener details
 Swipeable adds the passive event listener option, by default, to **internal uses** of touch `addEventListener`'s.
 We set the `passive` option to `false` only when `preventScrollOnSwipe` is `true` and only to `touchmove`.
 Other listeners will retain `passive: true`.

 **When `preventScrollOnSwipe` is:**
   - `true`  => `el.addEventListener('touchmove', cb, { passive: false })`
   - `false` => `el.addEventListener('touchmove', cb, { passive: true })`
+  - `(swipeEventData) => boolean`  => `el.addEventListener('touchmove', cb, { passive: false })`

 Here is more information on react's long running passive [event issue](https://github.com/facebook/react/issues/6436).